Dr Fabiola Creed

 Supervision

-Fabiola is open - and looking forward - to supervising PhD students and their projects, especially (but not exclusively) on the history of controversial industries and products in twentieth and twenty-first-century Britain.
+Fabiola is open—and looking forward—to supervising PhD students and their projects.
+She is interestested in supervising project on the history of controversial industries and products, and also maternal mental health, in twentieth and twenty-first-century Britain.

 Teaching